Swahili Coastal Villa with Stunning Sea Views and 200m Beach Front

 Dining room - Swahili carved large dining table seating 8 pax on Swahili carved chairs.
 Carved dresser for crockery.
 Lovely views through the arches and across the lawn to the ocean.

 Towels and linen are included.
-The property is taken care of by four members of staff employed permanently to clean, cook, garden and take care of guests.
+The property is taken care of by five members of staff employed permanently to clean, cook, garden and take care of guests.

 Unfortunately Samawati is not suitable for people using wheelchairs, as all the bedrooms are upstairs.